Jean Fuller: Community involvement

-Fuller's professional and community leadership include the Kern County Museum Authority Board, the Boys & Girls Clubs of America, Jim Burke Education Leaders Forum, and the Kern County Superintendent's Administrative Advisory.
-Statewide leadership roles include the California School Boards Association, Association of School Administrators and the institute for Education Reform.
+Fuller's professional and community leadership includes the Kern County Museum Authority Board, the Boys & Girls Clubs of America, Jim Burke Education Leaders Forum, and the Kern County Superintendent's Administrative Advisory.
+Statewide leadership roles include the California School Boards Association, the Association of School Administrators, and the Institute for Education Reform.
 Fuller was named California Superintendent of the Year by the American Association of School Administrators in the 2004/2005 school year.
 Fuller earned national recognition for school improvement in 1998 when she was awarded the AASA Leadership for Learning Award.

 State politics

 First elected to the California State Legislature in 2006, Fuller represented the 32nd Assembly district, succeeding fellow Republican Kevin McCarthy, who was elected to Congress.
 Fuller went on to win election in California's 16th State Senate district in 2010.
 The 16th district includes parts of Kern, Tulare, and San Bernardino Counties as well as all of Inyo County, and is one of the largest in area in California.

 In 2015, Senator Fuller authored SB 111, "Securing Federal Funding for Schools that Serve Military Families."
 SB 111, which was signed into law by Governor Jerry Brown, provides a 20% matching of funds for 11 California schools near or on a military base, allocating $61 million in federal and state funds.

 In 2012, Fuller authored SB 1367, the "Archery Hunting/Firearms Bill."
 This bill revised the archery provisions of the Fish and Game code to authorize a peace officer to carry a firearm while hunting deer, while prohibiting use of that firearm to illegally hunt deer.
 SB 1367 was signed into law by Governor Jerry Brown.

 Fuller was term-limited from seeking reelection in 2018.